Atlantic Cod and Pacific Hake Facts: Northern Cold Water Fish

 The Pacific Hake or Whiting

 The Pacific hake looks quite different from the Atlantic cod.
 The hake is more slender and has a silvery, metallic sheen on its body.
 There are often black speckles on its upper surface.
 It has the same fin arrangement as a cod, but it doesn't have a barbel.

-The Pacific hake lives in large schools in the northeast Pacific Ocean.
+The fish lives in large schools in the northeast Pacific Ocean.
 The largest hake stock is the coastal one, which is found from Baja California to southern Alaska.
-Smaller stocks exist in major inlets, including the Strait of Georgia, Puget Sound and the Gulf of California.
+Smaller stocks exist in major inlets, including the Strait of Georgia, Puget Sound, and the Gulf of California.

 Pacific hake perform a daily vertical migration.
 They feed near the surface during the night and then migrate to deeper water during the day.
 They travel in schools in midwater but are also observed resting on the ocean floor.
 The hake's diet consists mainly of fish and shrimp.

 The Pacific hake performs a seasonal migration in addition to a vertical migration.
 In winter the coastal hake travel further south to spawn, which they do in deep water.
 In summer they migrate northwards.
 At this time of year they're found in shallower water over the continental shelf and upper continental slope.
 Like the Pacific cod, hake prefer cold water.

 The coastal stock of Pacific hake spawns from December to March.
 In the Strait of Georgia and Puget Sound, the time of spawning is moved forward to late winter and spring.
 Spawning may occur more than once during a season.
 The time required for the eggs to hatch into larvae depends on the water temperature.
 As in cod, the larvae at first feed on their yolk and then on plankton.
 At some point in their growth, the young hake move to the ocean floor to continue their development.